mad-lab-fau/gaitmap/docs/source/development/project_structure.md

 Additions to the guide:

+- All algorithms classes must directly or indirectly inherit from `BaseAlgorithm`
 - All classes should store the data (and other arguments) passed in the "action" step in the class object unless the amount of data would result in an unreasonable performance issue.
   Ideally this should be a reference and not a copy of the data!
 This allows to path the final object as a whole to helper functions, that e.g. can visualize in and outputs.
   These parameters should be documented under "Other Parameters" to not clutter the docstring.
+- You must call `super().__init__()` in the init
+- Mutable defaults in the init are as always a bad idea, but in gaitmap we make specific exceptions.
+  See the section on *Mutable defaults* below.
 - All methods should take care that they do not modify the original data passed to the function.
   If required a copy of the data can be created, but **not** stored in the object.
 - All classes should validate their input parameters during the "action" (or whenever the parameters are first needed).